CheickST/codecademy-open-source/Readme.md

-this is a sample open source repository
+This is a sample open source repository